jon-freed/freelawmachine/README.md

 1. Make sure you have the base requirements of *Vagrant* and *VirtualBox* installed and up to date.

-2. Either clone this project using git or download a copy of the [Vagrantfile](Vagrantfile) and put it wherever you want to have CourtListener available.
+2. Either download a copy of the [Vagrantfile](Vagrantfile) file into a local directory or, if you want to contribute back to this freelawmachine repository, fork it within GitHub to your GitHub account, create a branch, and use git or GitHub Desktop to clone that branch to a local directory.

-3. Open a terminal or command line and change to the directory with the Vagrantfile.
+3. Open a terminal or command line and change to that directory (which now contains the 'Vagrantfile' file).

   `cd <directory>`